FlickerSoul/universe.observer/pages/posts/2025/publish-xcframework/index.md

         └── MyPrivateLibRelease.swift
 ```

-In seems simple, the `Package.swift` is actually doing the magic, especially the
+The structure feels trivial, because the `Package.swift` is actually doing the
-highlighted area.
+magic, especially in the highlighted area.
 You can find more
 in [the official doc](https://developer.apple.com/documentation/xcode/distributing-binary-frameworks-as-swift-packages).

 ```swift {13,21-25}